 Language is connected to identity and expression!

 How we use language reflects who we are.
-When someone uses “y’all,” they are revealing a part of their identity, such as where they grew up.
+The way someone speaks is connected to their identity, such as where they grew up and the culture they grew up in.

-Whatever beliefs or biases someone attaches to “y’all” can be positive (e.g. “Oh!
-I wonder if they are from the South, like me!”), negative (e.g. “Oh man, they used ‘y’all’ so they probably aren’t from here”), or neutral (e.g. ”Oh, ‘y’all’ isn't a word I hear much.” shrug).
+Whatever beliefs or biases someone attaches to a specific feature of language can be positive (e.g., “Oh!
+I wonder if they’re from the South, like me!”), negative (e.g., “Oh man, they used that word differently—can I trust that they know what they’re talking about?”), or neutral (e.g., “Oh, that’s not a word I hear much.” *shrug*).

 In fact, someone can perceive the same feature as positive, negative, AND neutral depending on who is using that feature, due to their biases.
-Black content creators who use African American Language have pointed out that they get less engagement (views, comments, likes, and shares), which can mean less income per post.
-However, white creators are able to use linguistic features appropriated from African American Language (like “What you tryna do” from the song in this TikTok) to increase engagement.
+Black content creators who use African American English have pointed out that they get less engagement (views, comments, likes, and shares), which can mean less income per post.
+However, white creators are able to use linguistic features appropriated from African American English to increase engagement.
 Because of language biases, the same linguistic features are viewed positively for some speakers and not others.
+And, once again, we see that the privilege to both set the standard for what’s correct and use any dialect you want is only reserved for people in power—in this case, white English speakers.

 Being a speaker of a dialect that is perceived as non-standard is not always something that people can turn off—nor should they have to!
 Your language is an important part of what makes you, well, you, so having part of your identity stolen or stigmatized naturally feels insulting at best and degrading and dehumanizing at worst.